lukecollier/belte/README.md

 strap your svelte components onto plain old html

 ## Is this for me?
-Svelte is great at creating atomic components, but wouldn't it be cool to automatically go through a document and populate all your components on?
+Svelte is great at creating atomic components, but wouldn't it be cool to automatically go through a document and populate all your components in a optimized bundle for your page?

 The answer is yes!